mariahncornelio/CA-Wildfire-Forecasting/README.md

 ### Performance Comparison

 The primary goal of this project is to accurately detect wildfire start days, where failing to identify a true fire (false negative) can have dangerous, even deadly consequences.
-For this reason, we prioritized ***Recall & ROC-AUC > F1 > Precision***:
+For this reason, I prioritized ***Recall & ROC-AUC > F1 > Precision***:
 * **Recall:** Catching as many actual fire events as possible is crucial to minimize missed alarms
 * **F1:** Balances recall and precision, helping prevent over-alerting while still catching fires
 * **Precision:** Excessive false positives can damage trust in the system and strain emergency resources